 - In The Young Ones, Neil ends up in a dress after he fell out the bathroom window and his room was nailed shut.
 He raided Rick's room and found only a dress with Rick's nametag on it.

-- In The Jetsons the automatic grooming device(s) would occasionally dress George in Jane's clothes and/or give him her hairstyle.
+- In The Jetsons, the automatic grooming device(s) would occasionally dress George in Jane's clothes or give him her hairstyle.

-- After having his sandals broken, Samurai Jack tries on a pair of high-heel shoes functionally similar to the sandals before being called out by onlookers.
+- Samurai Jack: After having his sandals broken, Jack tries on a pair of high-heel shoes functionally similar to the sandals before being called out by onlookers.